 The February Revolution

-The February Revolution began March 8 (February 23 on the Julian calendar) and ended March 15, 1917.
+The February Revolution began March 8 (February 23 on the Julian calendar Russia used at the time) and ended March 15.
 It began as a demonstration by people waiting in bread lines in Petrograd and quickly spread to a strike among industrial workers.

 The Bolshevik Revolution